Cozi Zuehlsdorff: Musical career

 Zuehlsdorff is also a singer-songwriter.
 She wrote and performed the song "Brave Souls" for Dolphin Tale 2.
 She released her debut independent EP Originals on November 27, 2014.
 Zuehlsdorff has also been a featuring artist on Hellberg's song "The Girl", released March 16, 2015 and several more on Monstercat.
+She is also featured on Vicetone's song "Nevada", released in 2016, which achieved Gold certification in the United States and Canada and became one of her most commercially successful and widely recognized collaborations.